Rodney House School Offer

 Teaching and Learning

-- At Rodney House the EYFS and Key Stage One curriculum is delivered through focused activities, supported play, individual and group activities.
+- At Rodney House the curriculum is delivered through focused activities, supported play, individual and group activities.
 Emphasis is placed on firsthand experience, play skills and the importance of consolidation.
 Assessment is carefully used to plan children’s next steps in learning.

 - A different theme is explored each half term that over the year provides children with a wide range of exciting learning experiences.
 Pupil led planning and carefully differentiation is embedded practice in each class.